Skip to main content

 Bahamian Stew Fish

-Whole fish stewed with tomatoes, onions, peppers, celery, thyme, lime.
-Served over grits or white rice.
-Comfort food.
-Different from steamed fish - has thicker, tomato-based gravy.
+Whole fish stewed down with tomatoes, onions, peppers, celery, thyme, and lime, served over grits or white rice.
+Unlike steamed fish, this one carries a thicker, tomato-based gravy.

 Allergens: